Basil Thomson: Writing career

-Basil Thomson used his Fijian assistants to organise the first ever done census of Fijian marriage on Viti Levu.
-He found that the Fijians did not marry, as claimed in the specialised literature, their mother's brother's daughter, but married any girl and recalculated her kinship status after the marriage so as to address her by the term meaning mother's brother's daughter.
+Basil Thomson used his Fijian assistants to organise the first ever census of Fijian marriage on the largest island, Viti Levu.
+He found that Fijian men did not marry, as claimed in the specialised literature, their mother's brother's daughter, but married any woman and recalculated her kinship status after the marriage so as to address her by the term meaning mother's brother's daughter.

 Prison governorship

 In the mid-1890s, Thomson read for the bar examinations at the Inner Temple, and was admitted to the bar in 1896.
 Instead of becoming a barrister, Thomson accepted the position of deputy governor at HM Prison Liverpool, after his name was suggested for the post due to a personal acquaintance with Sir Evelyn Ruggles-Brise, a fellow Old Etonian who had stayed with Thomson in Tonga.
 Over the next twelve years, he served as governor of Northampton, Cardiff, Dartmoor, and Wormwood Scrubs prisons.
 From 1908 to 1913, he served as secretary of the Prison Commission.